Growing shrubs from hardwood cuttings is one of the simplest and most inexpensive ways to propagate shrubs.

 Once you have your mix in your containers, simply stick in your cuttings.
 Make sure the bottom node is completely in the mix.

-First, you want to give them a light watering.
+After you’re done sticking your cuttings you want to give them a light watering.
 The cuttings don’t really need water at this time, it’s just to get the sand/perlite compacted around the cuttings.

 After the cuttings get watered your final step for now is to put them outside!
 It really is that simple.